akioxz/akioxz/README.md

 </p>
 <br>

-Builds clean mobile and web apps, and lately has been learning to adapt AI coding tools into the workflow — using Claude, Cursor, Codex, Antigravity IDE, and Stitch to move faster without losing the fundamentals.
-Deep into React, Next.js, and Tailwind, with Figma close by for when the UI needs to look as good as it works.
-Outside of code, usually watching anime or random movies for inspiration.
+Full-stack developer focused on mobile and web applications, currently completing a BSIT degree.
+Works primarily with React, Next.js, and Tailwind, with Figma for interface design.
+Integrates AI-assisted development tools — including Claude, Cursor, Codex, Antigravity IDE, and Stitch — into the workflow to improve build speed while maintaining strong fundamentals.
+Outside of development, draws inspiration from anime and film.

 <br>